dynexcoin/dimod/README.rst

 `dimod` is a shared API for samplers.
 It provides:

-* classes for quadratic models---such as the binary quadratic model (BQM) class that contains Ising and QUBO models used by samplers such as the D-Wave system---and higher-order (non-quadratic) models.
+* classes for quadratic models---such as the binary quadratic model (BQM) class that contains Ising and QUBO models used by samplers such as the D-Wave system or the Dynex Platform---and higher-order (non-quadratic) models.
 * reference examples of samplers and composed samplers.
 * `abstract base classes <https://docs.python.org/3/library/abc.html>`_ for